mdteheran/Work-related_hand_and_wrist_injuries/README.md

 # Work-related_hand_and_wrist_injuries
-To describe the distribution of occupational hand or wrist injuries (OHWIs) in workers seen at the emergency room of a referral hospital in the department of Cundinamarca, Colombia.
+Objective: To describe the distribution of occupational hand or wrist injuries (OHWIs) in workers seen at the emergency room of a referral hospital in the department of Cundinamarca, Colombia.
+Methodology: Retrospective descriptive research using data in medical records of workers who experienced OHWIs and were seen at a second-level hospital in Ubaté, Cundinamarca, between June 1, 2020, and May 29, 2021.
+The overall frequency of OHWIs, as well as their distribution by sociodemographic, clinical, and occupational variables, were described.
+In addition, association patterns between sex, anatomical area (fingers, hand, wrist) injured, and type of job were analyzed by Correspondence Analysis (CA).